livMatS/dtool-lookup-webapp/README.rst

 ----------------

 See dtool-lookup-webapp/README.md for more information about how to develop and build.
-See provision/README.rst for instructions on how to deploy using Ansibl.e
+See provision/README.rst for instructions on how to deploy using Ansible.